NB! - Course runs for 2 (TWO) consecutive days from the date advertised.

 - Increasing client medication compliance through CBT

-- Developing a relapse prevention programme for Bipolar through mood and activity levels monitoring
+- Developing a relapse prevention programme in psychosis

 This course is part of the training programme that enables you to complete the BPS Approved Diploma in Cognitive Behavioural Therapy.
 You can build up gradually your CBT training portfolio by attending all the courses within the programme at the pace that suits you.
 All your training hours will be calculated, recorded in an individual validated log and accumulated towards your full Diploma.

 Early Bird Price: £230 + VAT (£276) per delegate to include refreshments and course materials.
 This discount is available on bookings made more than 1 month prior the course date event.